-Resources to support young people dealing with death : Expert resources developed by Barnardos
+Resources to support young people dealing with death : Expert resources developed by Barnardos.

 |Mental ill-health and mental illness

 Jigsaw : This wesbite has information, exercises and tools that young people may find helpful to support their mental health and help deal with difficulties.

 Sample sites to review with students to build health literacy skills

-Barnardos : Resources for young people
+Barnardos : Resources for young people.

 |Dealing with abusive behaviour

-Jesy Nelson’s Odd One Out documentary about online bullying: Provides a stimulus to discuss different types of abusive and bullying behavior and its impact on individuals and their relationships.
+Jesy Nelson’s 'Odd One Out' documentary : Provides a stimulus to discuss different types of abusive and bullying behaviour and its impact on individuals and their relationships (2019).

-Jigsaw /working with parents : This provides information created by Jigsaw Clinicians about how parents and guardians can support young people’s mental health.
+Jigsaw / Working with parents : This provides information created by Jigsaw clinicians about how parents and guardians can support young people’s mental health.

 A mental health resource for youth workers and volunteers : This resource, produced by Headstrong - The National Centre for Youth Mental Health, provides a comprehensive overview of youth mental health.